hitrov/oci-arm-host-capacity/README.md

 ![Launch success 2](images/launch-output-2.png)

 In this case script will create a file with the same name as your OCI user and the the next script iteration will be skipped for this  OciConfig.
 And of course the instance will appear in your OCI Console (web browser).

+I believe it's pretty safe to leave the cron running and check cloud console once per few days.
+Because when you'll succeed, usually you won't be able to create more instances than allowed - but start getting errors above instead.

 ## Assigning public IP address